LearningWithMerritt/Classroom-Notes/5-Networking/0-Local-Area-Network/Networking-Overview.md

 # `Wireless Access Point WAP`
 A `Wireless Access Point (WAP)`, also known as an access point (AP), is a networking hardware device that allows other Wi-Fi devices to connect to a wired network.
 * WAPs are typically used to create a wireless local area network (WLAN) in a home or office.

+A `Service Set Identifier (SSID)` is the name given to a wireless network broadcast by a WAP.

 <br>